leonardr/botfriend/README.md

 ## `botfriend.dashboard`

 This script is good for getting an overview of your bots.
-It shows what they've been up to lately and when they're scheduled to run again.
+It shows what they've been up to lately and when they're scheduled to post again.

 ```
 $ botfriend.dashboard number-jokes